FaroukBentaleb/Counter-Program/README.md

-# 🎯 Guess The Number Mini
+# 🎯 Guess The Number Mini Game

 Try your luck (and logic) in this fun and challenging number guessing game!